-At the Law Offices of Randolph Rice, our skilled Baltimore car accident attorneys have years of experience working to get the best possible settlements for our clients who have been the victims of negligent drivers.
+At the Rice, Murtha & Psoras, our skilled Baltimore car accident attorneys have years of experience working to get the best possible settlements for our clients who have been the victims of negligent drivers.
 We will leave no stone unturned fighting for you to be made whole for your injuries, including mental distress.
 Below, our experienced attorneys explain how a personal injury lawsuit works after a car accident and how damages, including pain and suffering damages, are calculated.

 How Does a Car Accident Lawsuit Work in Maryland?